 Initial Assessment – Fire mapping assessments that rely on satellite data typically acquired at the first opportunity after fire to capitalize on the maximum post-fire data signal and is used primarily in ecosystems that exhibit rapid post-fire vegetation response (i.e. herbaceous and particular shrubland systems).

-Integrated Reporting of Wildland Fire Information – a service that exchanges and integrates fire reporting information from several systems of record.
+Integrated Reporting of Wildland Fire Information (IRWIN)– a service that exchanges and integrates fire reporting information from several systems of record.
 It provides a central repository for basic fire information to reduce redundant data entry and improve the consistency of information.

 Landsat Imagery – Thematic Mapper, Enhanced Thematic Mapper Plus, and Operational Land Imager image data from the Landsat 5, Landsat 7, and Landsat 8 satellites, respectively.
 Image scenes have a footprint area of approximately 34,000 square kilometers and a pixel resolution of 30 meters.
 Spectral information is contained in several bands representing distinct wavelengths in the visible, infrared, and thermal portions of the electromagnetic spectrum.